 Frequently Asked Questions

-A Medical Laboratory Assistant (MLA) works both in hospitals and private laboratory settings.
-They are responsible for:
+A medical laboratory assistant (MLA) works both in hospitals and laboratory settings and is responsible for:

 - Interaction with patients

 - Specimen collection, primarily blood although urine, stool and other body fluids will be distributed by the MLA